Do You Stick to the Path that You Know? (Second of 2 Parts)

 I am waxing nostalgic about some trainings and seminars I attended in the past. (some of them do that to you, you know)

-A memorable one was the scholarship I received for voice and dance – it was through the generosity and kind-heartedness of Dong Alegre (of Miss Saigon fame).
+A memorable one was the training I received for voice and dance (a scholarship) – it was through the generosity and kind-heartedness of Dong Alegre (of Miss Saigon fame).
 In that “school”, I met many wonderful and talented people, including two people whom I still consider my best friends, M and A. The people in that school rose to great fame in theatre, both locally and internationally (and sometimes I catch myself wondering where I would be now if I had pursued that path).
 I will always remember those years as one of the most exciting.

-Then there are others I still want to experience…
+Then there are others I still want to experience:

 Passion, Schonberg and Miss Saigon